Joshy0u/Markdown-Practice/TESTING.md

 - **driver**: Enter a descriptive value (optional).
 - **metadata**: Add additional details as needed.

 This setup ensures that when you send metric data, the sensor will work as expected.
+Also for reference ive already created testing sensors 1 2 and 3.

 **TO SEARCH FOR DATA**: Make sure in the "Order by" field, you use `"time DESC"` so that data is sorted by the most recent timestamp.

 ## session

 Unlike metrics, with session, you have 2 options at the moment to write up the mockup data, either start or stop. however that data when written must be mocked up in 1 bracket and cannot add multiple within it.
 Make sure you follow schema otherwise the function will yell at you.
+Use `models.py` for refernece

 ```json
 {